the-turing-way/the-turing-way/book/website/reproducible-research/overview/overview-barriers.md

 ---
 width: 500px
 name: make-ok-to-be-human
 alt: A cartoon of a woman holding a folder of files and looking worried.
-Thought bubble says: If I share my data people might find mistakes.
+Thought bubble says, If I share my data people might find mistakes.
 The caption on the images reads Need to make it ok to be human.
 ---
 An illustration of the "plead the fifth" barrier where our current culture disincentivises acknowledging and correcting mistakes.
 Illustration by The Ludic Group LLP from Kirstie Whitaker's keynote presentation at Scientific Data in 2017.